 If you watched the documentary ‘Eat, Fast and Live Longer’, Krista Varady was interviewed about her study where the participants fasted every second day (Alternate Day Fasting or ADF) by only eating 25% of their daily calorie needs on their fasting days (similar to the 5:2 method).

 She found that the subjects did not overcompensate for these calories by overeating on their non-fasting days so they managed to lose weight successfully.
 And in this study they looked at ADF again but added exercise into the mix, to see what happens.

 They split 64 men and women into four groups:

 - One fasted as well (ADF) as well doing exercise

 - And the last group did nothing at all.

-The exercisers did 25 minutes of moderate intensity exercise (at 60% heart rate max which is similar to walking and still being able to hold a conversation) on a stationary bike or elliptical machine three times per week and gradually increased to 40 minutes per session over the 12 week study.
+The exercisers did 25 minutes of moderate exercise on a stationary bike or elliptical machine three times per week and gradually increased to 40 minutes per session over the 12 week study.

 They asked them to rate the following factors:

-- Their feeling of hunger after exercising and for the rest of the day.
+- How hungry they felt after exercising and for the rest of the day.

-- Their feeling of fullness after their fasting meal.
+- How full they felt after their fasting meal.